 The January 2011 Daring Bakers’ challenge was hosted by Astheroshe of the blog accro.
 She chose to challenge everyone to make a Biscuit Joconde Imprime to wrap around an Entremets dessert.

 A compilation of two of the three joconde imprimes I made.
-Obviously, number three (bottom left) was the only one salvageable.
+Obviously, number three (bottom right) was the only one salvageable, the ‘wooden spoon’ boring one.

 Salted Peanut Dacquoise